Zhenye-Na/e2e-learning-self-driving-cars/README.md

 if you prefer to use Colab as training platform, feel free to use [`train.ipynb`](./src/train.ipynb) script.
 Make sure you have already uploaded training data to Google Drive.

+#### Kaggle kernel

+Kaggle also provides GPU support in its own kernel.
+Feel free to use [this](https://www.kaggle.com/zaynena/self-driving-car-simulation-demo) as the start code.

 ### Evaluation